advancedtelematic/aktualizr/README.md

 aktualizr
 ------

 This project houses the C++ reference implementation of a client for the [GENIVI SOTA](https://github.com/advancedtelematic/rvi_sota_server) project.
-The client is intended to be installed on devices that wish to recive OTA updates from a GENIVI-compatible OTA server.
+The client is intended to be installed on devices that wish to receive OTA updates from a GENIVI-compatible OTA server.

 The client is responsible for: